ChrisXaysanasith/cse15l-lab-reports/lab1.md

 ![Image](https://github.com/ChrisXaysanasith/cse15l-lab-reports/assets/26499648/eb058c44-08ae-476e-b324-dcf74eb3eca6)

-The usage of list, gives the files and folders in the given directory which the directory we will be working with is `/home` and the contents in `/home`
+The usage of list, gives the files and folders in the given directory which the directory we will be working with is `/home` and the contents in `/home`.
+Absolute path is `/home`

 * ls with a path arg